General Privacy Notice

 CRI Group does not make automated decisions using personal data.
 If automated decisions are to be made, affected persons will be given an opportunity to express their views on the automated decision in question and object to it.

 ENSURING COMPLIANCE WITH PRIVACY POLICIES AND PRINCIPLES

 If you have any queries with reference to your personal data or you want to file a complaint, please feel free to contact us on the following:

 All requests will be acknowledged and responded to as quickly as possible, in conformity with applicable law.

-For data subjects located in the EU: CRI Group will make up most effort to resolve you all queries.
-However , if we are not able to satisfactorily resolve your questions, concerns, or complaints, or if you believe that the processing of your personal data infringes on your rights under applicable data protection laws, you have the right, without prejudice to any other administrative or judicial remedies, to lodge a complaint with a supervisory authority, in particular, in the Member State of your habitual residence, place of work or place of the alleged infringement.
+For data subjects located in the EU: CRI Group will make up the most effort to resolve all your queries.
+However, if we are not able to satisfactorily resolve your questions, concerns, or complaints, or if you believe that the processing of your personal data infringes on your rights under applicable data protection laws, you have the right, without prejudice to any other administrative or judicial remedies, to lodge a complaint with a supervisory authority, in particular, in the Member State of your habitual residence, place of work or place of the alleged infringement.
 Contact information for the supervisory authorities may be found here: